 Some are comparing it to the California Gold Rush back in 1849.
 That is a fair analogy.
 Like the gold rush, there is money to be made.
 An entire industry has grown up around legal weed.
 And it’s likely that this is just the beginning.

 Figures are murky, so it’s tough to accurately figure the total potential of the pot industry.
 But it is getting larger every year.
-According to Forbes, MMJ was worth approximately $1.7 billion in 2011.
-Some estimate it will be worth around $9 billion a year by 2016.
-And that’s just medical marijuana.
-If recreational use is taken into account, estimates run into the tens of billions of dollars.
+According to Forbes, MMJ was worth approximately $9.2 billion in 2017.
+Some estimate it will be worth around $47 billion a year by 2027.
+That's a huge growing trend!

 There are many people who are making money from legal cannabis.
 MMJ has created jobs that didn’t exist just a few years ago.
 Some of these opportunities are limited to people living in states with relaxed pot laws.
 Others are available to all of us.